gradha/gradha.github.io/src/articles/41-machine-learning-is-killing-dropbox-search.rst

 is dangerously close in time to when search stopped working for me… coincidence?

-There is always something good in `all of this despair
+But there is always something good in `all of this despair
 <https://www.youtube.com/watch?v=yoU2sf0bHI8>`_: Skynet won't find John Connor.
 It will try to use machine learning to search for the guy and instead `the Jar Jar Binks actor <https://www.imdb.com/name/nm0078886/>`_ will be terminated to